 Location: 3000 Gene George Blvd, Springdale // MAP

 Enjoy A Tasting at the Local Wineries

 Wineries?
 In Arkansas?
 Yep, you read that right!
 Northwest Arkansas actually has two fabulous wineries both located in the Springdale area.
-We love visiting both wineries, especially in the spring, summer, or fall!
+We love visiting both wineries, especially in the spring, summer, and fall!

 Tontitown Winery is located on the west side of Springdale and is also a winery that is rich in history.
 It has been in the Ranalli family since 1923.
 They grow all of their own grapes in vineyards near the winery and offer free tastings every day of the week.
 In the summer we love their outdoor live music series and they even have events for the local Tontitown Grape Festival!
 Be sure to visit their history room in order to learn more about the Tontitown Winery.

 Location: 335 N Barrington Rd, Springdale // MAP

 Hours: Sunday-Tuesday 11am-5pm, Wednesday & Thursday 11am-6pm, Friday & Saturday 11am-7pm

 Cost: Free tastings

 Sassafras Springs Vineyard

 Opening in 2014, Sassafras Springs Vineyard is a newer winery, but its wines are as delicious as those aged for years!
 It is located on the east side of Springdale and has a terrific outdoor setting that spans over 15 acres within the mountains.
 The scenery is so pretty it’s even become a popular wedding venue in Northwest Arkansas.
 Not only do we enjoy the wine at Sassafras Springs, but we also recommend trying one of their delicious menu items to enjoy outside while sipping your wine of choice.
 Be sure to check out their website for upcoming events or contact them to create your own private winery event, perfect for our current times!